 Currently, there are ten recognized Personality Disorders in three groups or “clusters.”
 The DSM-5 due out next year probably will reduce that list to six personality disorders and a new “Personality Disorder Trait Specified.”
 Not sure what will happen to the people who have a disorder now when their diagnosis is abolished.
 Will they be declared cured?
 Or maybe we just give them a new mental illness to compensate them for their loss.

 When I was in Grad School I though these personality disorders were interesting, did extra research, and even wrote some papers on the topic.
 I considered specializing in treating these disorders.
 But what I discovered is that most people with a personality disorder come to the therapist for Depression, Anxiety, and relationship problems just like anyone else.
 Also since these are “inflexible” patterns, only two of these disorders end up in treatment with any regularity.

 Here are the clusters as they stand now with the included diagnosis.
 The descriptors are mine with my apologies to the APA.
 Clusters A and C first as Cluster B is the biggie.

 Cluster A: These are the “Weird” people.

-Schizotypal Personality Disorder – Odd, superstitious and believe in signs, spirits and the supernatural.
+Odd, superstitious, and believe in signs, spirits, and the supernatural.
 They may not have friends outside the family or only one close partner.
 If they think about something that needs to be done, say doing the laundry and then you go do it, they will believe that their thought caused you to do it.
 They often dress in odd ways.
 This description has been applied to people who look like “witches” etc. The DSM has an exemption here if they belong to a group that agrees with their beliefs.
 For the record Modern “Witches” who call themselves Wiccan do not wear funny clothes all the time and do not qualify for the diagnosis of Schizotypal.
-This is more common that the last two Personality Disorders and stays in the new DSM-5.
+This is more common than the last two Personality Disorders and stays in the new DSM-5.